Music Glossary R

 Refrain

-A refrain is a line that is repeated from verse to verse.
-In other words, a Refrain is NOT a section.
+A refrain is NOT a distinct section.
 It is fundamentally part of a verse.
 Usually, though not always, at the end of every verse.
 Often it contains the hook/title and tends to be the most memorable part of the song.

 The refrain is intended to be the most memorable part of the song.
 It is repeated several times so that it sticks in your mind.